How to Become a Horse Trainer: Pros Speak Out

 “As long as I don’t have to tie them on with a seatbelt, I can teach them the rest from the basics of how to use your legs to how to start a colt.
 This is for the less-experienced riders who want a 24/7, hands-on approach to learning,” Joe says.
 “To fit with young people’s finances, they sign up for 30-day increments and are welcome to come and go as their finances require.”

 Joe is adamant that students learn every part of the training process, including stall cleaning, feeding, blanketing and doctoring cattle.

-> “Everyone, including myself, helps out with chores and does their share in the daily care of livestock.
+“Everyone, including myself, helps out with chores and does their share in the daily care of livestock.
 After that, we’ll ride.
 I give them a goal for each day with each horse; I don’t micromanage them, but I give them advice on techniques and philosophy, and they have free range to develop their own way of doing things.
-For examples, if they are breaking 2-year-olds, we might discuss what kind of bridle to advance the horse and how to go about it.”
+For example, if they are breaking 2-year-olds, we might discuss the kind of bridle to advance the horse and how to go about it.”

-> Joe’s approach allows apprentices to learn the skills that will enable them to get a paying position with a trainer.
+Joe’s approach allows apprentices to learn the skills that will enable them to get a paying position with a trainer.

 When it comes to hiring first-time employees, most professional trainers don’t want to be the guinea pig, and that’s where student internships like the one that is part of Lamar Community College and Joe’s apprenticeship program come in to play.